South Wales Central

 Community health care and emergency services related deaths

-Concerns summary The Fire Service departed a dangerous flood scene without closing the road or leaving warning signs, as their protocols and equipment do not permit road closures, relying solely on other authorities.
+Concerns summary (AI summary) The Fire Service departed a dangerous flood scene without closing the road or leaving warning signs, as their protocols and equipment do not permit road closures, relying solely on other authorities.

 Anton Kusz